© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Linear earthwork in Butleigh Wood is a scheduled monument protected by Historic England under reference 1006152.
 View the official record →

-Linear earthwork in Butleigh Wood is a bank and ditch system of Iron Age date located in Somerset.
+Linear earthwork in Butleigh Wood is a substantial bank and ditch running through woodland in the parish of Butleigh, Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006152.

 Linear earthwork in Butleigh Wood is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006152.